iamsaief/everyday-js/README.md

 -   ### map(), filter(), find()

-    One of the reasons why `ES6` is so usefull, it makes your life a lot easy.
-Lets write modern `for` loop.
+    One of the reasons why `ES6` is so useful, it makes your life a lot easy.
+Let's write a modern `for` loop.

-    -   `map` - runs through all the elements, returns new array
+    -   `map` - runs through all the elements, returns a new array
-    -   `filter` - runs through all the elements, returns only those who fullfill the condition to a new array.
+    -   `filter` - runs through all the elements, returns only those who fulfill the condition to a new array.
-    -   `find` - runs through all the elements, returns only the element who fullfills the condition.
+    -   `find` - runs through all the elements, returns only the element who fulfills the condition.

 ```javascript
 /* Map */